Jallianwala Bagh massacre: Hunter Commission

 After meeting in New Delhi on 29 October, the commission took statements from witnesses over the following weeks.
 Witnesses were called in Delhi, Ahmedabad, Bombay, and Lahore.
 Although the commission as such was not a formally constituted court of law, meaning witnesses were not subject to questioning under oath, its members managed to elicit detailed accounts and statements from witnesses by rigorous cross-questioning.
 In general, it was felt the commission had been very thorough in its enquiries.
 After reaching Lahore in November, the commission wound up its initial inquiries by examining the principal witnesses to the events in Amritsar.
 The commission held its official sittings at the Lahore Town Hall near Anarkali Bazaar.

 On 19 November, Dyer was ordered to appear before the commission.
 Although his military superiors had suggested he be represented by legal counsel at the inquiry, Dyer refused this suggestion and appeared alone.
 Initially questioned by Lord Hunter, Dyer stated he had come to know about the meeting at the Jallianwala Bagh at 12:40 hours that day but did not attempt to prevent it.
-He stated that he had gone to the Bagh with the deliberate intention of opening fire if he found a crowd assembled there.
-Patterson says Dyer explained his sense of honour to the Hunter Commission by saying, "I think it quite possible that I could have dispersed the crowd without firing, but they would have come back again and laughed, and I would have made, what I consider, a fool of myself."
+He said that he had gone to the Bagh with the deliberate intention of opening fire if he found a crowd assembled there.
+Dyer told the commission, "I think it quite possible that I could have dispersed the crowd without firing, but they would have come back again and laughed, and I would have made, what I consider, a fool of myself."
 Dyer further reiterated his belief that the crowd in the Bagh was one of "rebels who were trying to isolate my forces and cut me off from other supplies.
 Therefore, I considered it my duty to fire on them and to fire well".

 After Mr. Justice Rankin had questioned Dyer, Sir Chimanlal Setalvad enquired: